Kiuwan logo

 The OWASP Top 10 for 2024 release candidate lists five new risks:

 • Lack of Protection from Automated Threats: As automation technologies like bots and scripts become harder to detect and defend against, the risk of malicious attacks, such as distributed denial-of-service (DDoS) attacks, brute-force attacks, and credential stuffing attacks, increases.
-Automated attacks can cause serious security issues without effective protection, including data breaches, system downtime, and financial losses.
+Without effective protection, automated attacks can cause serious security issues, including data breaches, system downtime, and financial losses.

 • Broken Object Property Level Authorization: This new vulnerability focuses on the security of a system’s access control configuration and the ability to limit privileges at the object property level.

-• Broken Function Level Authorization: This occurs when an application’s authorization system fails to restrict access to certain functions, privileges, or features properly.
+• Broken Function-Level Authorization: This occurs when an application’s authorization system fails to properly restrict access to certain functions, privileges, or features.

 • Unrestricted Resource Consumption: This vulnerability occurs when an application fails to restrict the consumption of resources, such as memory, CPU cycles, or network bandwidth.
 It can lead to denial-of-service (DoS) attacks and other malicious activities.